-This meant that Enomwoyi had to isolate from Pearl for three weeks.
+This meant that Enomwoyi had to isolate from Pearl for two weeks.
 This was difficult for the whole family because they suddenly had to take on more intense caring responsibilities with very little preparation.

 'I don’t know how it would have worked without my supportive family.'